jeffreyshen19/TranscribePA/markdown/privacy-policy.md

 # Privacy Policy

-## How We Collection and Use Information
+## How We Collect and Use Information

 TranscribePA does not collect any personal user data except for timestamps and anonymized website statistics.